 It has become more common to cook turkeys in a deep fryer.
-Adventurous home chefs bored with roasting, grilling or smoking turkeys have moved on to this far more dangerous method.
+Adventurous home chefs bored with roasting, grilling, or smoking turkeys have moved on to this far more dangerous method.
 The benefits of deep frying a turkey are that it takes far less time to cook and, if done correctly, the meat is deliciously moist.
-The potential costs, however, are that the fryer could burst into flames, severely burn the chef and set fire to any nearby structures.
+The potential costs, however, are that the turkey fryer could burst into flames, severely burn the chef, and set fire to any nearby structures.

 If you decide to deep fry a turkey,

 - Go outdoors, away from any structures, not on a deck.
 If there’s any kind of precipitation, don’t deep fry the turkey.

 - Have handy a fire extinguisher that works on oil fires (not all extinguishers do).